TongWR/website-performance-optimization/README.md

 The original source code is in folder src, the optimized code is in dist folder.

+## Results

 Specifically, three main results are achieved:

-1) [PageSpeed](https://developers.google.com/speed/pagespeed/insights/) score > 90 for index.html, both for Mobile and Desktop.
+1. [PageSpeed](https://developers.google.com/speed/pagespeed/insights/) score > 90 for index.html, both for Mobile and Desktop.
-2) Resizing pizzas in pizza.html takes < 5ms.
+2. Resizing pizzas in pizza.html takes < 5ms.
-3) pizza.html consistently renders at 60FPS or above.
+3. pizza.html consistently renders at 60FPS or above.

 ## How to Set Up
 [Gulp](http://gulpjs.com/), a popular task runner, is used to automate HTML/CSS/JS minifications and image optimization.